russdacic/tazweb/README.md

 Qt Build and install
 --------------------------------------------------------------------------------
-The Qt port is actually only a little toy to play with!
+The Qt port is actually only a little toy to play with!go get github.com/webview/webview

   $ make qt
   $ ./tazweb-qt